nhsx/digital-health-insights/index.md

   <p><b>Pre-publication:</b> This project is currently in development.
 For more information contact: mary.amanuel@nhsx.nhs.uk</p>
 </div>

-# Digital Health Insights: GP Patient Survey
+# Digital Health Insights:

+## What does the 2021 GP patient survey tell us about digital access

 {% include update.html %}